-Schlumbohm is the owner of more than 3000 patents due to his numerous inventions, but the Chemex and the water kettle are one the most famous.
-They are even part of permanent collections in some museums, like the Museum of Modern Art in New York, the Smithsonian, the Corning Museum and the Philadelphia Museum.
+Schlumbohm is the owner of more than 300 patents due to his numerous inventions, but the Chemex and the water kettle are one the most famous.
+They are even part of permanent collections in some museums, like the Museum of Modern Art in New York, the Smithsonian, the Corning Museum of Glass, and the Philadelphia Museum.

 SPANISH VERSION: Chemex: Historia y Guía de Extracción

-Chemex is a pour-over method, which means that the water passes through a bed of coffee and a filter, normally made out of paper.
-In contrast to say a French press, the Chemex will give you a remarkably clean cup of coffee.
-Chemex paper filters are 20-30% heavier than other filters so they retain more of the suspended oils during the brewing process and solids cannot pass through the filter.
+The Chemex relies on a pour over method, which means that the water passes through a bed of coffee and a filter, normally made out of paper.
+In contrast to say a French Press, the Chemex will give you a remarkably clean cup of coffee.
+Chemex paper filters are 20-30% heavier than other filters so they retain more of the suspended oils during the brewing process, keeping solids from passing through the filter.

 Chemex is for sharing.
 Credit: @abbyberm

 SEE ALSO: Hario V60: The History & Brewing Guide